 For Writing and Content Creation

 The sweet spot for creative work.
-Sonnet 4.5 delivers excellent writing quality at a more reasonable price point than Opus.
-It’s particularly strong at maintaining tone, structuring long-form content, and creative brainstorming.
+Sonnet 4.6 delivers excellent writing quality at a more reasonable price point than Opus.
+Released February 17, 2026, it’s particularly strong at maintaining tone, structuring long-form content, and creative brainstorming.

 Best for: Articles, documentation, creative writing, editing